The 7 Most Frequently Asked Questions About Liquidity Mining

 - Where do the Liquidity Mining Rewards come from?

-- How can 100% APY and more not be a scam?
+- How can these high APY not be a scam?

 - Why do I sometimes lose Bitcoin/Ethereum/other coins?